 Chords: D, C, G

-One of the greatest rock acts of all time, this three chord song is a masterpiece.
-Sweet Home Alabama is exactly the kind of song everyone should learn.
+One of the greatest rock acts of all time, this three chord song is a masterpiece and is exactly the kind of song everyone should learn.
 One of the most exciting guitar riffs ever, you might not realize at first that this is a 3 chord song because the notes of each chord are individually picked for the intro riff.
 This is great to help you bridge the gap between strumming chords and picking individual notes.
 It forms a solid foundation for learning the licks and slides that you can incorporate into your playing later.
+However, it’s also possible to play the song by just strumming out the three chords as you will see in the video above.
+Especially on an acoustic guitar, strumming out the chords is a great starting point and sounds great once you get a catchy strumming pattern down.

 Technically, the song has four chords.
 However, the F chord only needs to be played very briefly.
 You can get away with the song by ditching the F chord altogether.
 What you need to concentrate on is the transition between chords.
-As always, make sure you learn at your own pace.
-Do not blitz the song.
-You may not appreciate the tune yet, but I know you will eventually get the hang of it.
+As always, make sure you learn at your own pace and you will eventually get the hang of it.

 2. Bad Moon Rising by Creedence Clearwater Revival